 Implementation of the labour market policy in long term perspective will be resulted in development of labour market infrastructure, reducing unemployment, revealing labour market demands, analyzing labour force structure and skills, raising professional education and skills, increasing competitiveness in accordance with the labour market demands, etc.

 Social Protection System in Georgia

+Vulnerable groups

 The Governmental policy is directed to create a social protection system that will reduce social risks caused by poverty and aging and support disabled and vulnerable groups for integration in the country’s social and economic life.
 The Government of Georgia recognizes principles of democratic development, principles of respecting of human rights and freedoms, rule of the law and effective governance, on which the State policy is based.